 VBoxManage createvm --name "Windows XP" --ostype WindowsXP --register

-some sane default values for certain VM parameters, for example
+doing so selects some sensible default values for certain VM

 VBoxManage list ostypes

-Make sure the settings for this VM are appropriate for the guest operating system that we will install.
+Make sure the settings for the VM are appropriate for the guest operating system that we will install.
 For example: